wicked-rainman/DAPL/docs/README.md

 12a.
 For a list and brief description of the utilities/files produced by the Makefile, see Manifest.md

-14. Sample code can be found in the code_examples directory
+14. Sample code can be found in the example_code directory